 High-Efficiency Condensing and Non-Condensing Gas Tankless Water Heaters

 In 2010, A. O. Smith introduced its full line of natural gas and propane tankless water heaters that continue to be an innovative part of the full A. O. Smith product family today.
-Engineered to deliver continuous hot water when you need it, propane and natural gas tankless water heaters are easily installed in tight spaces, including closets, bathrooms and even outdoors in appropriate climates.
+Engineered to deliver continuous hot water when you need it, propane and natural gas tankless water heaters are easily installed in tight spaces, including closets, bathrooms, and even outdoors in appropriate climates.

 Residential Non-Condensing Gas Tankless Water Heaters